monoteba/photoshop-scripts/ExportLayersAsFiles/README.md

-# Export Layers As Files
+# Export Layers And Groups To Files

 Photoshop script for exporting layers and/or groups to separate files.